mkashirin/mkashirin/README.md

 For example, you can check out [Scratches](https://github.com/mkashirin/scratches) for a comprehensive deep learning construction guide.
-Or if you would rather look at some low-level programming, [Filez](https://github.com/mkashirin/filez) — a simple file buffer over TCP — might work for you.
+Or if you would rather look at some low-level programming there are: [Filez](https://github.com/mkashirin/filez) — a simple file buffer over TCP; and [ZTCLI](https://github.com/mkashirin/ztcli) — minimal CLI that combines ZeroTier Central and ZeroTierOne Service essential functionality.

 ## Learning